Jim Novy

-Jim Novy (March 15, 1896 – May 31, 1971) was an Austin, Texas businessman, entrepreneur, and philanthropist.
-He immigrated to Texas alone as a teenager under the Galveston Plan with just a few dollars in his pocket.
-Soon, he became wealthy in the scrap metal business.
-He became a philanthropist, partial to Jewish causes.
-He became a patron to numerous political figures, most notably he supported the career of Lyndon B. Johnson.
+Jim Novy (March 15, 1896 – May 31, 1971) was an American businessman, entrepreneur, and philanthropist who was based in Austin, Texas.
+He immigrated to Texas from Poland alone as a teenager under the Galveston Plan with just a few dollars in his pocket.
+He became wealthy in the scrap metal business in Austin.
+He later became a philanthropist, partial to Jewish causes and became a patron to numerous political figures, most notably he supported the career of Lyndon B. Johnson.

 He became notable figure in Austin politics with his power felt as far away as the White House and Israel.
 He was a Mason, Odd Fellow, Shriner, Knight of Pythias, a member of the board for the Boy Scouts of America, Director of the Austin Chamber of Commerce, and Director of the Salvation Army.

-Background
+Early life

 Jim Novy, whose birth name was Shimeon Novodvorsky, grew up in Knyszyn, Poland.
 He was the son of Reb Eli Novodvorsky, a Jewish scholar, and Chaya Tserel Novodvorsky, a small goods store owner.
 He was one of 17 children in this poor Jewish family.
 He grew up attending Jewish school (Talmud Torah).
 In 1913, at the age of 17, he escaped Knyszyn alone and fled to America.